damiendart/toolbox/README.md

 My dotfiles and random scripts of varying quality.

-To get set up:
+Once a copy of this repository has been downloaded with Git:

-1. Use Git to download a copy of the *toolbox* repository, ensuring that any [Git submodules][] (currently used to manage third-party Vim plugins) are also initialised and updated.
+1. Ensure that any [Git submodules][], currently used to manage third-party Vim plugins, are initialised and updated.
-2. Run the `install` script located in the repository root to create the relevant symlinks in your home directory.
+2. Run the `install` script in the repository root to create the relevant symlinks in your home directory.

   [Git submodules]: <https://git-scm.com/book/en/v2/Git-Tools-Submodules>